WeLearn1314/PMSDNet/README.md

 # PMSDNet
-Recovering a clean background: A new progressive multi-scale CNN for image denoising (PMSDNet) by Jibin Deng*, Chaohua Hu is submitted to Signal, Image and Video Processing (Minor Revision), 2023.
+Recovering a clean background: A new progressive multi-scale CNN for image denoising (PMSDNet) by Jibin Deng*, Chaohua Hu has been accepted in Signal, Image and Video Processing, 2024.

 # Prerequisites:
 python == 3.6.2